Joshua-W-Adams/aws_infrastructure_boilerplate/aws/services/database/dynamoDB/dynamoDB.md

 ## Operations (APIs)

 Are grouped as Create, Read, Update, Delete (CRUD) operations.
-These are all very verabose and therefore do not require detailed descriptions.
+These are all very verbose and therefore do not require detailed descriptions.

 ### Read